Refining the Adaptivity Notion in the Huge Object Model: Introduction

 \section{Introduction}

 Property testing is the study of sublinear, query-based probabilistic decision-making algorithms.
 That is, algorithms that return \accept or \reject after reading only a small portion of their input.
 The study of (classical) property testing, starting with \cite{blr1993}, \cite{rs1992} and \cite{rs1996}, has seen an extensive body of work.
-See for example \cite{fischer2004art}, \cite{g17}.
+See for example \cite{g17}.
 Usually, a property-testing algorithm with threshold parameter $\eps$ is required to accept an input that satisfies the property with high probability, and reject an input whose distance from any satisfying one is more than $\eps$, with high probability as well.
 For string properties, which were the first to be studied (along with functions, matrices, etc.\ that can also be represented as strings), the distance measure is usually the normalized Hamming distance.

-Distribution testing is a newer model, first defined implicitly in \cite{gr2011}.
-In \cite{batuFFKRW2001}, \cite{batu-FRSW2000} it was explicitly defined and researched.
+Distribution testing is a newer model, first defined implicitly in \cite{gr2011} (a version of which has already appeared in 2000 as a technical report).
+In \cite{batuFFKRW2001} and \cite{batu-FRSW2000} it was explicitly defined and researched.
 The algorithms in this model are much weaker, where instead of queries, the decision to accept or reject must be made based only on a sequence of independent samples drawn from an unknown distribution.
 In such a setting the distance metric is usually the variation distance.
+For a more comprehensive survey, see \cite{gs009}.

-The study of a \emph{combination} of string and distribution testing was initiated \cite{gr2022}.
+The study of a \emph{combination} of string and distribution testing was initiated in \cite{gr2022}.
 Here the samples in themselves are considered to be very large objects, and hence after obtaining a sample (usually modeled as a string of size $n$), queries must be made to obtain some information about its contents.
-This requires further modification in the distance notion.
+This requires an appropriate modification in the distance notion.
 This model is appropriately called the \emph{Huge Object model}.